A business plan is a multi-purpose document. It will:

 Your business plan needs to include information on your competition: highlighting specifics on your major competitors, including their size, pricing, advertising methods, and quality of goods.

-- Identify your competitors and their market size by using A to Z. Our Researching a Company guide will provide you with additional sources.
+- Identify your competitors and their market size by using the AtoZ database.
+Our Researching a Company guide will provide you with additional sources.

 - Identify indirect competitors.
 The MONASH Marketing Dictionary defines indirect competition as: "a product that is in a different category altogether but which is seen as an alternative purchase choice; for example, coffee and mineral water are indirect competitors."
-You can find your indirect competitors through the Reference USA database.
+Like direct competitors, you can find your indirect competitors in the AtoZ database.